TechxArtisanStudio/techxartisan_home/docs/project.md

     ![CONGRATS-X-IMAGE](projects/pic/congrats-x-cover.jpg){:class="responsive-image"}

-    Congrats X, the Y is in another Z is an innovative autonomous car art project, created in collaboration between TechxArtisan and Professor Chen Baoyang from the CAFA.
+    Congrats X, the Y is in another Z is an innovative autonomous car art project, created in collaboration between TechxArtisan and artist Chen Baoyang from the CAFA.
 This project features an AI-driven car that navigates through a randomly generated maze, starting from an initial point and finding its way to the exit.
 Upon reaching the exit, the car designates it as the new starting point, and a new maze is generated, perpetuating this cycle.

     <!-- [:octicons-arrow-right-24: Learn More](projects/congrats-x.md) -->